louiswilbrink/learning-rust/rust-notes.md

 - Rust uses a **borrow checker** to ensure at compile time that all reference are valid for as long as we're using them.
 - Rust's **borrow checker** compares scopes to determine when borrows are valid.
 - Sometimes the **borrow checker** cannot determine intrinsically the lifetime of a reference; Adding a **lifetime annotation** provides enough information to the borrow checker to perform its analysis.
-- A **lifetime annotation**, or **lifetime specifier**, describes the relationships of lifetimes of multiple references *without effecting lifetimes*.
+- A **lifetime annotation**, or **lifetime specifier**, describes the relationships of lifetimes of multiple referenced parameters *without effecting lifetimes*.
 - The names of **lifetime parameters** start with an apostrophe, are all lowercase, and usually very short, just like generic types.
 They are added between the `&` and parameter type.
-- Using **lifetime parameters** also requires declaring that a lifetime is being used in the function *itself*, similar to how generic types are declared.
+- When specifying **lifetimes**, the function name also needs annotation, similar to how generic types are declared.
 - **Lifetime annotations** help describe the relationship of lifetimes in a function, allowing the **borrow checker** to know definitively that a reference will remain valid during run time.
-- **Lifetime annotations** relate reference parameter lifetimes to one another, so that assumptions are not needed.
+- **Lifetime annotations** relate reference parameter lifetimes to one another, so that assumptions are not needed by the borrow checker.
-- Having functions contain the lifetime contract helps the Rust compiler recognize and enforce the constraints with less inferencing or assumptions.
+- Having functions contain the lifetime contract helps the Rust compiler recognize and enforce the constraints with less inference or assumptions.
-- Many of the Rust-only rules (ownership, lifetimes) are aimed at corralling problems into narrow sites in the code, commonly in function signatures.
+- Many of the Rust-only rules (ownership, lifetimes) are aimed at corralling problems into very narrow sites in the code, commonly in function signatures.
 - **Lifetime annotations** can tell the compiler things like, "Hey the lifetime of the return reference will be at least as long as the smaller of the two *reference parameter* lifetimes."
 Knowing this, the **borrow checker** can tell if a borrowed value does not live long enough.
 - When a function has references as the input parameters *and* return type, then **lifetimes** ensure that valid data makes it into *and out of* the function without downstream side effects.
 - **Lifetime syntax** is all about connecting the lifetimes of parameters and return values of a function.